marcus1989/Diabetes_DA_project/README.md

 ## Development Roadmap
 * What challenges did you face, and what strategies were used to overcome these challenges?
+-I had more outliers in the bmi and blood_glucose_level features which I removed most of it.
+I used the standard diviation method to identify the outliers and box plot to view the outliers.
+I then droped them from the columns.
+- I also also used feature engineering to view the differences between original dataset and the cleaned dataset from datacleanup2.
 * What new skills or tools do you plan to learn next based on your project experience?
+- I want to improve my data analytics skills, more time management and documentation.
+I also want to improve my understanding of ML- feature engineering, the ETL pipeline and more data visualization and explainations.

 ## Main Data Analysis Libraries
 * I have used python numpy and pandas library for data cleaning and ETL steps.